0x464e/comp-se-200/README.md

 - map.js
 - toInteger.js
 - toString.js
+# Contents of this repository
+We are using Jest test folder structure so our tests can be found under `__tests__` folder with names of `function.test.js`.

 # Installation guide
 To reproduce and run tests on your own local machine, here is a list to follow: